aspect-build/rules_js/README.md

 -   `build_bazel_rules_nodejs` uses existing package managers by calling `npm install` or `yarn install` on a whole `package.json`.
 -   `rules_js` uses Bazel's downloader to fetch only the packages needed for the requested targets, then mimics [`pnpm`](https://pnpm.io/) to lay out a `node_modules` tree.

-Then, there's how a nodejs tool can be executed:
+Then, there's how a Node.js tool can be executed:

 -   `build_bazel_rules_nodejs` follows the Bazel idiom: sources in one folder, outputs in another.
 -   `rules_js` follows the npm idiom: sources and outputs together in a common folder.